derkork/openscad-graph-editor/manual/faq.md

 ### Can it run on Apple silicon?
 Not natively.
 You will need to use [Rosetta 2](https://support.apple.com/en-us/HT211861) to let it run on Apple silicon.

+### The font is really tiny

+You can change the UI scaling in the settings dialog.
+Click the the button _Settings_ and then change the UI scaling to 150% or 200%.
+You will need to restart the editor afterwards.

 ## Questions about features
 ### Can this do full roundtrip between OpenSCAD code and the visual graph?